tencentyun/intlcloud-documents/yehe_doc/人工智能/人脸核身/接入文档/活体人脸比对（SDK）接入指引/流程说明_intl_en.md

 - Sign up for a Tencent Cloud account.
 For more information, see [Signing Up](https://www.tencentcloud.com/document/product/378/17985).
 - Complete enterprise identity verification.
 For more information, see [Enterprise Identity Verification Guide](https://www.tencentcloud.com/document/product/378/10496).
-- Log in to the [FaceID console](https://console.intl.cloud.tencent.com/faceid) and activate the service.
+- Log in to the [eKYC console](https://console.intl.cloud.tencent.com/faceid) and activate the service.
 - [Contact us](https://www.tencentcloud.com/document/product/1061/52144) to obtain the latest SDK and license.

 ## Overall Architecture Diagram